sam-k0/C-room/README.md

 # C-room
- A janky GMS room editor
+ A janky GMS room editor made in GML, C++ and Python.
+ This is probably the reason for the unbelievable JANKINESS